 How does an author go about trying to decide whether or not their book is a good candidate for an audiobook?

-Well, if there aren’t a whole lot of charts, a whole lot of graphics and images.
-It’s not mage heavy.
-If it’s a book with good stories that have good lessons – those are the best candidates, I believe, for audiobooks, at least on the non-fiction side.
+Well, if there aren’t many charts, there are many graphics and images.
+It does not image-heavy.
+If it’s a book with good stories and good lessons, I believe those are the best candidates for audiobooks, at least on the non-fiction side.

-If someone’s writing a fictional story, then you’re probably gonna have several different voices, so more than likely, you will want to hire an outstanding voice-over actor or actors to cover all of those different voices and characters.
+If someone’s writing a fictional story, you’re probably going to have several different voices, so more than likely; you will want to hire an outstanding voice-over actor or actors to cover all of those different voices and characters.

-I keep thinking of Samuel L. Jackson when he read the “Go the F@#k to Sleep” book.
+I thought of Samuel L. Jackson when he read the “Go the F@#k to Sleep” book.
 Have you heard that?
 I want him to narrate my book.
-I don’t care what the topic is; I just want him to narrate my book.
+I don’t care about the topic; I want him to narrate my book.

 I’ve heard of it.
-I haven’t listened to it, but I’ve heard snippets of it.
+I haven’t listened to it, but I’ve listened to snippets.

 It’s worth it.
-It really is hilarious.
-It’s definitely worth it.
-What advice do you have to people when they are considering doing this?
+It is hilarious.
+It’s worth it.
+What advice do you have for people when they are considering doing this?

-Write a good book. have a good editor. have somebody edit your stuff, and really look at your writing and making sure that you know you’re halfway doing anything.
+Write a good book.
+Have a good editor.
+Have somebody edit your stuff, look at your writing, and ensure you know you’re halfway doing anything.

 Have you offered that feedback to anybody where you’re like, oh, rewrite your book and see me in six months?

-No, luckily, I’ve had really amazing writers that I’ve had an opportunity to work with.
-I just uh I had lunch with one yesterday and told her you to know how lucky I was to have been able to work with her.
+Luckily, I’ve had amazing writers that I’ve had an opportunity to work with.
+I just had lunch with one yesterday and told her to know how lucky I was to have been able to work with her.
 Her name is Dossie Easton, and she co-wrote with Janet W. Hardy The Ethical Slut.
 I don’t know if you’re familiar with that book.
-It’s a personal development and sexuality title that has been translated into 10 different languages now.
-Originally published in 1997, it’s a brilliant book, and it’s considered one of those relationship bibles for folks in a relationship or who want to be in one.
-It’s the book to read.
+It’s a personal development and sexuality title that has been translated into ten different languages now.
+Initially published in 1997, it’s a brilliant book, and it’s considered one of those relationship bibles for folks in a relationship or who want to be in one.
+So it’s the book to read.

-I had lunch with her yesterday and was reminded how freaking lucky I like to have recorded that and because it’s so well written.
+I had lunch with her yesterday and was reminded how freaking lucky I like to have recorded that because it’s so well written.
 You consume it in two seconds because you can’t stop reading it, and it’s still relevant.
-It’s one of those titles that still holds no matter how many years have gone by.
+It’s one of those titles that still holds no matter how many years have passed.

 Exactly, evergreen content.
-Well written.
+Well, they were written.
 Well, put together.
-They did an amazing job writing it, and then they did an amazing recording it.
+They did a fantastic job writing it and then did an amazing recording.

 Oh no. I recorded them at separate times.
 We split up the book.
 When you have multiple people or more than one narrator, I get them in the studio one at a time.
 It’s not something that I would want to have them deal with in a conversational style.
 It’s just not worth it.
-This way, the process just happens a lot faster when you’re able to do one at a time.
+This way, the process happens faster when you can do one at a time.